 Millennials put social responsibility high on the priority list

 Just as millennials want to enjoy a higher quality of life, they want to ensure the same for others too.
 This is best evidenced by their interest in social responsibility.
 A 2015 Cone Communications highlights this point, finding that nine out of 10 millennials would switch brands to one that was associated with a cause they cared about.

-The generation’s affinity toward social responsibility hasn’t just affected marketers, though; businesses too have seen increased demands from their millennial employees.
+Businesses have seen increased demands from their millennial employees.
 “Since 2013, when we first asked millennials about the impact business has on wider society, they have given overwhelmingly positive responses.
 This continues to be the case, with 76 percent now regarding business as a force for positive social impact,” reads Delloite’s 2017 Millennial Survey.

 Accordingly, some businesses have built products and solutions that focus directly on solving social problems.
 Green Apple STEM, for example, has taken on the role of directly empowering minorities through easier access to STEM education.
 But that is not to say that all businesses’ core functions need to be aimed at social good.
 As a company we try to support charitable organizations as much as possible, and have also partnered with startup organizations in developing and emerging markets such as Chile, Colombia and Puerto Rico.
 Whenever we partner with a new organization, we try to get our core team involved as mentors and advisors as much as possible.

 No matter what the core function of your business is, there is always an opportunity to practice social responsibility and to get your employees involved in the process.
 Consider giving employees the freedom to volunteer on projects they are most passionate about, or organize team volunteer projects which double as team building activities.
 Another idea is to offer discounts or free services to organizations and groups that matter most to your employees.